 Create a mtrail around your home!
 What will you find?
 This activity involves counting, multiplying, exploring shapes and using everyday objects to measure.
 Part of ‘Monday Maths Fun Day’ (Monday 30th March 2020)

 Fractions, Percentages & Time

 Learn about fractions and ratios, and enjoy a treat at the same time!
-We use Smarties but you can use any multi-coloured sweet treat.
-You’ll need at least 2 packs – one for the activity and one to eat!
+You can use any multi-coloured sweet treat but you’ll probably need 2 packs – one for the activity and one to eat!

 Data decoder maths activity*